Dojo Darelir, the School of Xenograg the Sorcerer

 Transactions with the spirits of place through the giving of objects can be understood through the Latin phrase Do ut des—”I give that you might give.”
 If a spirit, god or power is nourished or honoured appropriately, it is expected that they will return the favour by maintaining the fertility of the land or of people, or by helping to guarantee general well-being.

-Magic: a History, p.
+Magic: A History, p.
 223

 Beasts Hold Important Offices in the Cosmic Order